BlaqueDevs/se-assignment-day-4-software-project-management-Sharonmbuya/README.md

 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?
+ Defining the project scope helps set clear boundaries, expectations, and deliverables, ensuring everyone involved understands what needs to be done.
+It prevents scope creep (uncontrolled changes), helps allocate resources efficiently, and provides a solid foundation for estimating time, cost, and effort.
+A well-defined scope keeps the project on track, reducing misunderstandings and risks.

+What is a Work Breakdown Structure (WBS) and Why is it Useful?
+A Work Breakdown Structure (WBS) is a hierarchical breakdown of a project into smaller, manageable tasks or work packages.
+It visually represents all work required, making it easier to assign responsibilities, estimate timelines, and track progress.
+ Why WBS is Useful:
+Improves Clarity – Clearly defines tasks and deliverables.
+Enhances Resource Allocation – Helps in assigning the right people and tools.
+Aids in Cost Estimation – Breaks work into measurable parts, making budgeting more accurate.
+Facilitates Progress Tracking – Makes monitoring and reporting more structured.
+Reduces Risks – Identifies potential challenges early in the planning phase.

 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?

 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?
 ## 9. How can clearly defining the problem help in developing a more effective software solution?
 ## 10. How would you describe your software solution in a way that captures its essence without diving into technical details?